Move cursor over the icon to see details.

 Daily Technical Indicators: [See GE daily technical indicators chart]

-Daily Williams' Percentage Range is strongly oversold.
-Use the Technical Stock Screener to see the list of stocks with daily strongly oversold Williams' Percentage Range.
-During the last week, daily Lane's Stochastic signal line (%D) has moved above oversold area.
-Such crossover is considered a bullish signal.
+Daily Williams' Percentage Range is overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought daily Williams' Percentage Range.
+Use the following link to access Williams' Percentage Range help.

 The daily MACD line is above its signal line since November 24, 2017.
 This is an indication that the short-term trend is up.

 During the last week, the price has advanced above the 50 Day Moving Average.
 While the medium-term trend is down and daily technical indicators are overbought, the 50 Day Moving Average is considered a resistance level.
 The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
 Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
 Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 Candlestick pattern: [See GE candlestick chart pattern]

 On Friday the chart has formed a Bearish Two Crows Candlestick pattern.
 The reliability of the Bearish Two Crows pattern is medium.
 Use the Technical Stock Screener to see the list of stocks that had a Bearish Two Crows Candlestick pattern during the last week.